 Make the enchilada sauce

-- Put the tinned tomatoes, tomato puree, olive oil, paprika, garlic, oregano, sugar, cinnamon, vinegar and a pinch of salt and pepper in a blender.
+- Put the tinned tomatoes, tomato puree, olive oil, paprika, garlic, oregano, sugar, cinnamon, vinegar and a pinch of salt and black pepper in a blender.

 - Add 200ml (¾ cup) water.